How to STOP Your E String from Whistling, Squeaking or Scratching

 The E string will whistle when you don’t bow straight, listen to (and watch) the demonstration in the video to hear and see the difference.

 There shouldn’t be sounds in between the string change.
-You should change strings clearly and confidently.
+You should cross strings clearly and confidently.

-You can practice the clarity of your string changes by practicing the string changes with stops.
-Bow, stop, change string, bow etc. Your fingers, bowing and string change should all be synchronized.
+You can practice the clarity of your string crossings by practicing the string crossings with stops.
+Bow, stop, change string, bow etc. Your fingers, bowing and string crossing should all be synchronized.

 When you are playing chords including the E string, make sure that you get a good response from both strings and that you don’t just touch the E string slightly with your bow.
 Otherwise the E string will whistle.